jmcbroom/etl/README.md

 An array of steps to clean the data, which can include casting data types, geocoding addresses, scrubbing values, etc. These execute in order, think about them like steps in a recipe.

 Supported options:
-- `sql`: execute a list of custom SQL statements
+- `sql`: execute a list of custom PostgreSQL statements
+- `create_view`: drops and creates a postgres view
+- `create_table`: drops and creates a postgres table
 - `geocode`: provide a table, address column, and geometry column
 - `anonymize_geometry`: provide a table and a base to compare against, eg the centerline
 - `anonymize_text_location`: provide a table, address column and set flag to keep track of which records have been anonymized
+- `lookup`: provide an external table, lookup and replace values (specific to pubsafe/cad right now)

 Roadmap:
 - `join`?